whitejv/SensorX/notes/Design Notes/ONEWIRE_TEMP_MANAGER_DESIGN.md

 - MQTT Publisher (Priority 3)
 - Sensor Acquisition (Priority 5)

 **Behavior**: These tasks can preempt One-Wire task at any time.
-One-Wire reads can be interrupted, but this is acceptable since One-Wire protocol handles interruptions gracefully (reset and retry).
+One-Wire reads can be interrupted, but this is acceptable since the official component handles interruptions gracefully (reset and retry).

 ### Same Priority Tasks (Affected)